thomas-fractalbits/fractalbits-main/README.md

 aws s3 cp test.txt s3://my-bucket/
 ```

-The Docker image bundles all services (API server, BSS, NSS, RSS) into a single container orchestrated by the `docker-all-in-one` binary.
+The Docker image bundles all services (API server, BSS, NSS, RSS) into a single container orchestrated by the `container-all-in-one` binary.

 ## Bring Your Own Cloud (BYOC)